Second Empire, French Empire style, (see period images at bottom of the page.)

 Themes: Architechtural, Community development.

 Maple Ave.
 This house was once numbered 19 Maple and was changed to #37 Maple Ave about 1927.
 It is difficult to imagine that his house was built as a high style Second Empire home with a mansard roof in 1882.
 The house was half the size then with the one double bay in front to the right of the front door.
-It is not yet known when the mansard roof was replaced with the gable roof and the mirror addition to the left of the front door was constructed.
-It may have been during the Fleming ownership and conversion to apartments.
+The mansard roof (still there in 1975) was replaced with the gable roof to mirror the addition to the left of the front door.
+It was done during the Richmond ownership after 1978.

 Oct.
 23, 1874 Andover Advertiser - AA – John H. Flint is at work on a new avenue leading through his land from Elm Street to Carmel lane.